 The narrow road demands due care, especially in poor weather, but many passing points and parking areas are provided along the route.
 That’s because this route is one of Norway’s 18 National Scenic Routes.

 Highlights include Bleik Beach, the rock formation Bukkekjerka, the Andøya Space Center, and outstanding conditions for bird-watching, hiking, and camping.
 But don’t miss the eastern road too.
-This way you’ll find deserted beaches and a charming old wooden church at Dverberg.
-My recommendation?
-Take the western road to Andenes, and the eastern road back.

 With around 2,000 inhabitants, the fishing port of Andenes is one of the larger coastal fishing communities on the islands.